gaurav-aditya/Create-your-own-blockchain/README.md

 To follow along with this tutorial, you will need the following:

 - Java and JDK installed.
-- Eclipse or another IDE/Text Editor of your choice.
+- Eclipse , Apache Netbeans or another IDE/Text Editor of your choice.
 - Basic understanding of object-oriented programming (OOP) concepts.

 ## Making the Blockchain